jpillora/cloud-torrent/README.md

 See [the latest release](https://github.com/jpillora/cloud-torrent/releases/latest) or download it now with `curl i.jpillora.com/cloud-torrent | bash`

+:warning: Currently, `0.8.12` only has linux 64bit releases.
+Please either compile from source or download a `0.8.11` release.

 **Source**

 *[Go](https://golang.org/dl/) is required to install from source*